Bateleur Camps Tented Camp

 Bateleur Mobile Camp

-Mobile Camp is ideal for small groups of adventurous travellers who prefer a rustic, back-to-basics bush experience with no frills, at a very reasonable cost.
-If you would love the opportunity to camp in the Timbavati wilderness without any fences or electricity or modern luxuries, Bateleur Mobile Camp is perfect for you!
+Mobile Camp is ideal for small groups of adventurous travellers looking for a real bush experience with no frills, at a very reasonable cost.

 Unusual Game Activities

-- Combination of game drives and guided walks, including the possibility of tracking big game like rhino on foot.
+- Combination of game drives and guided walks, including the possibility of tracking big game like elephant and rhino on foot

 - Spider & scorpion module (if you’re brave enough!)